-3. The location management server may optionally subscribe for UE location information from 3GPP core network for the UE.
+3. The location management server may optionally subscribe for UE location information from 3GPP core network for the UE with the retrieved location access type and positioning methods obtained in step 2.
 If the indication for supplementary location information is included in step 1, then UE location information is obtained from the 3GPP core network.

-4. The location management server determines the UE location information of the UE as received in steps 3 and 4.
+4. The location management server determines the UE location information of the UE as received in steps 3 and 4 and checks if it meets the location QoS requirements (if any) or not.